fpdavis/Nibbler-Twisted-Tale/README.md

 * Added an initialization method for players 2-N
 * Changed pellet spawn so it doesn't move the Nibblers during game play
 * Added native support for up to four players, more are possible by assigning keys through a menu

+* Converted vars to lets
+* Created an array for the Pellets so we can add more!
+* Added rudimentary scoring
+* Added a countdown timer
+* Added a scoreboard
+* More efficient game pause
+* Cleaned up some for loops with foreach

 ### Creative Commons License Attribution 3.0